 Atlanta, GA 30326

-Applicants for the RN-BSN Professional Program in Nursing must meet the following admission criteria:
+Applicants for the RN-BSN Program in Nursing must meet the following admission criteria:

 - Applicant must be a graduate from an accredited Associate Degree or Diploma Program in Nursing as verified on an official transcript;

-- Applicants must have a current RN license issues in a state within the United States of America.
-If the applicant is not licensed he / she may not take classes in the nursing major beyond the first semester.
+- Applicants must have a current RN license issued in a state within the United States of America.
+If the applicant is not licensed he /she not take classes in the nursing major beyond the first semester.